CrawfishPress/Panda3DCraft/README.md

  - -l, --level, level the ground, no noisy-generation
  - -s, --skybox, uses a simple SkyBox, mostly for testing
  - -b, --block, set block-type for initial terrain-generation, default='grass'
+ - -m, --mini, use smaller Blocks (so seams are visible)
  - -p, --play, play the game - any cmd-option will also play

 ## Usage